mrbalraj007/Learn-Lambda/Lambda_List/18.AWS_Certificate_Manager(ACM)/Working_with_Existing_Bucket_in_HTML_Format/README.md

 # ACM Certificate Monitoring Solution

-This solution automatically monitors AWS Certificate Manager (ACM) certificates, generates a weekly CSV report, stores it in an S3 bucket with a timestamp in the filename, and sends an email notification with the CSV file attached.
+This solution automatically monitors AWS Certificate Manager (ACM) certificates, generates weekly reports in both CSV and HTML formats, stores them in an S3 bucket with timestamps, and sends an email notification with both reports attached.

 ## Components